MarcioCerqueira/GlobalIllumination/SoftShadowMapping/ReadMe.txt

 	- Accumulation Buffer proposed in "The Accumulation Buffer: Hardware Support for High-Quality Rendering" by P. Haeberli and K. Akeley in 1990;

 	- G-Buffer proposed in "Comprehensible Rendering of 3-D Shapes" by T. Saito and T. Takahashi in 1990;

+	- Percentage-Closer Soft Shadows proposed in "Percentage-Closer Soft Shadows" by R. Fernando in 2005;